neilgee/genesischild/readme.md

 This child theme is declaring support for HTML5, viewport, footer widgets.

 Javascripts
-- It has a responsive menu for the Primary Nav.
+- It has a responsive menu for the Primary Nav. ~ credit to @OzzyR
 - FontAwesome is enabled.
 - Placeholder.js is enabled.